Local Government Support

 The Council provides a framework for the review, discussion, and evaluation of water and wastewater needs and helps local utilities develop projects to meet those needs in the most responsible fashion.
 The Council meets quarterly and also prioritizes projects on a regional basis yearly.

-For further information on the planning process, go to www.kia.ky.gov or www.water.ky.gov.
+For further information on the planning process, go to Kentucky Infrastructure Authority or Kentucky Division of Water.

-For a list of approved projects in the district, go to wris.ky.gov/portal/reports.aspx.
+For a list of projects in the district, go to wris.ky.gov/portal/reports.aspx. and choose LTADD in the Area Dev.
+Dist (ADD) dropdown menu.

 The ADD also maintains dynamic infrastructure information through cutting edge GIS and GPS technology providing local, state, and federal agencies with critical information to make policy and funding decisions.
 This GIS resource is an invaluable tool shared with local utilities that might otherwise be too expensive to maintain on an individual basis.